francois-gm/go-kabk-y1a/07 - 20241021 - CSS+JS/README.md

 ## Tutorial: manipulating the document (the *DOM*) with Javascript (2h)

+Ideas:

-- We create basic JS event handlers (on click, on mouse over, on scroll)
+- Create basic JS event handlers (on click, on mouse over, on scroll)
-- We create a toggler button (dark mode, and or a modal menu)
+- Create a toggler button (dark mode, and or a modal menu)
-- We create a JS counter (increment)
+- Create a JS counter (increment)
-- We create a randomizer (shows random sentences on click)
+- Create a randomizer (shows random sentences on click)

 ## Pseudo-code examples